SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-web-controls.md

 Use custom user actions
 -----------------------
-In this pattern, custom user actions are used to inject JavaScript into a page at run time.
+In this pattern, custom user actions are used to embed JavaScript into a page at run time.

 - This approach is absolutely supported and is a valid approach.